llbtraining/1.-Linux-Essentials/1_Overview.md

 Note:
 if you type ls -l in a directory, you may see a character before the permission.
 This indicates the type of the item.
 - '-' is for a file
-- 'd' is for directory
+- 'd' is for a directory
 - 'l' is for a symbolink Link (shortcut)
 - and a few more...